≡ Menu

 Early Mr Money Mustache was a trailblazer in rethinking life’s riches so they don’t cost a packet.

-I’m not sure anyone has replaced him in that respect?
+I’m not sure anyone has replaced him in this respect?
 Let me know who I’m missing in the comments.

-Moderates and Comfortables get a smart TV.
-Comfortables get a bigger smart TV.
+Even Minimums now get a smart TV.
+Moderates and Comfortables get a better smart TV.

-(We were warned against that escalation in the movie Trainspotting.
-Possibly not the best source of retirement advice.)
+(We were warned against this escalation in the movie Trainspotting.
+Perhaps not the best source of retirement advice, but prescient.)

-I say this with my tongue in cheek after watching many a Boomer respond to a smartphone like a caveman faced with a mortgage loan application.
+I say this with my tongue in cheek, after watching many a Boomer over the years staring at a smartphone for the first time like a caveman facing a mortgage loan application.

-Regardless, if you enjoy keeping up with trends and aren’t keen on trade-offs, you should be planning for the Comfortable spending band.
+At well over £3,000 a pop… if you enjoy keeping up with technology trends and you aren’t keen on trade-offs, you’ll need to be a Comfortable spender at least.

 “Hello Future Me”

 Retirement is difficult to imagine until you get there.
-We plan it on colourless spreadsheets and emotionally struggle to relate our parents’ experience to our own.
+We plan it out on bland spreadsheets and struggle to relate our parents’ experience to our own.

-Friendship groups tend to be intra-generational.
-I probably know more about the trials of my elders via Monevator than I do from real life.
+Making it even harder is that friendship groups tend to be intra-generational.
+I know more about the trials of my elders via Monevator readers than I do from real-life.

 That’s why I found the retirement thumbnails in this research so fascinating.
 It let me hear things that people don’t normally talk about.

 So what have you got to say for yourselves?
-Let us know below.
+Please do flesh out the picture for all of us in the comments below.

 Take it steady,